reside-ic/privateer/README.md

 ```<volume_name>-<machine_name>-%Y-%m-%dT%H-%M-%S.tar.gz```

-where `machine_name` is the name of the soure machine.
+where `machine_name` is the name of the source machine.

 ### Scheduling
 Backups can be scheduled by specifying cron schedules in `privateer.json` and running `privateer schedule`.